actionhero/test-project-slow-tasks/README.md

 # A Test actionhero project to explore rebooting while a task is running
 *related to https://github.com/actionhero/actionhero/issues/1225*

 This project has a few recurring tasks (slow, medium, and fast).
-The stuckWorkerTimeout is set to be only 1 minute.
-There are 5 taskProcessors running and the task/resque scheduler.
+The stuckWorkerTimeout is set to be only 10 seconds.
+There are (up to) 5 taskProcessors running and the task/resque scheduler.
 100 "medium" tasks cab be launched with the `taskSpawn` action: `curl localhost:8080/api/taskSpawn`

 At any moment, it will be likely at least one task is running.